 The competition has the aim of encouraging people from around the world who are interested in China to share their unique perspectives about China and tell their stories, including thoughts on modern China, its people and society.

 Erika Felton was Class of 2016 at NIS, and is now in her third and final year at the Australian Film Television and Radio School in Sydney, one of the top film schools in the world.

 Felton’s video “This is Nanjing” is a romantic reflection of her life in Nanjing as a soon-to-graduate, international high schooler, and as someone who later returned to ponder over their third-culture, childhood home.

-The video is available on YouTube via this link, while the slightly modified competition-entry version, including English and Chinese subtitles, accessed via China’s “Watermelon Eaters” APP, that has been utilised to solicit votes from the general public as part of the judging process.
+The video is available on YouTube, while the slightly modified competition-entry version, including English and Chinese subtitles, can be watched below and be accessed via China’s “Watermelon Eaters” APP, that has been utilised to solicit votes from the general public as part of the judging process.